Christopher Morel Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Christopher Morel and his .750 slugging percentage over his past 10 games, take on starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Chicago Cubs, including Christopher Morel and his .730 slugging percentage over his past 10 games, battle starter Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

 He had a hitless showing in his most recent game (0-for-4) against the Pirates.